-IMPORTANT: In order for the 120VAC tank heaters to be in operation, the recreation vehicle MUST be hooked up to shore power or under generator power.
+In order for the 120VAC tank heaters to be in operation, the recreation vehicle MUST be hooked up to shore power or under generator power.
 If the recreation vehicle is not operating on shore power or generator power, only the +12VDC heaters will operate.
 This can result in the tanks freezing.
-The red light on the command center tank switch does not necessarily indicate that ALL heaters are operating; it is a warning that the heater circuit is ON.

-The tank heater switch should be turned ON:

-□ When liquid is present in the holding tanks and the outside temperature approaches and maintains freezing conditions $35^{\circ}F(2^{\circ}C)$ or colder.

-The tank heater switch should be turned OFF:

-- □ When there is NO liquid present (tanks are empty). - □ When dumping the black and gray holding tanks and the drain pipes. - □ When fresh water tank and supply lines are empty or being drained for storage. - □ When the recreation vehicle is connected to city sewer and the gate valves are open.
-NOTE: Free draining is never recommended, especially in cold weather use. - $\hfill\square$ When ambient temperatures rise and remain above freezing.
+The red light on the command center tank switch does not necessarily indicate that ALL heaters are operating; it is a only a warning that the heater circuit is ON. t ank s heater switch should be turned ON: When liquid is present in the holding tanks and the outside temperature appres and maintains freezing conditions 35°F (2°C) or colder. oach- t ank c heater switch should be turned OFF: When there is NO liquid present (tanks are empty).
+When dumping the black and gray holding tanks and the drain pipes.
+When fresh water tank and supply lines are empty or being drained for storage.
+When the recreation vehicle is connected to city sewer and the gate valves ar open.
+C NOTE: Free draining is never recommended, especially in cold weather use ١ guide.

+When ambient temperatures rise and remain above freezing.

-No maintenance on the heaters is required, only a periodic inspection for loose wires, damage, etc. For additional detailed information, refer to the tank heater manufacturer's user guide.
+No maintenance on the heaters is required, only a periodic inspection for loose wires, damage, etc. For additional detailed information, refer to the tank heater manufacturer's user